jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Cloud-Box-Document.md

 25. Advanced Content Combination Scheme - Loose-leaf Binder

 Users can group the advanced contents in different forms by document binding collection (loose-leaf binder) based on subjects and projects.
-For example: When sharing a project loose-leaf binder, the person in charge can put the relevant documents and folders in the JD Cloud PLUS Enterprise Cloud BOX into a “xx project loose-leaf binder”, and share the loose-leaf binder to relevant personnel to achieve high efficient sharing.
+For example: When sharing a project loose-leaf binder, the person in charge can put the relevant documents and folders in the JD Cloud PLUS Enterprise Cloud BOX into a "xx project loose-leaf binder", and share the loose-leaf binder to relevant personnel to achieve high efficient sharing.
 When the original data is updated, the contents in the loose-leaf binder will also update automatically.

 26. Document Process

-“Document Process” can be used to circulate, approve and borrow documents.
+"Document Process" can be used to circulate, approve and borrow documents.
 Applicable to ISO system document approval, drawing approval, official document approval and release, and daily affairs approval, etc.

 27. Knowledge Directory Browse

 JD Cloud PLUS Enterprise Cloud BOX helps enterprises to scientifically and normatively storage knowledge and quickly find the knowledge they need according to the subject level.
 Each level is aimed at finer, more focused content.
-The “knowledge tree” supports folder and subfolder structure of unlimited levels.        &shy;
+The "knowledge tree" supports folder and subfolder structure of unlimited levels.        &shy;

 28. Metadata Management